hack989/simple-food-order-system/README.md

 # How to run this
-1.open code blocks or any c++ compiler
+1. Open code blocks or any c++ compiler
-2.click file ->open->choose your file(ORDERINGC.CPP)
+2. Click file ->open->choose your file(ORDERINGC.CPP)
-3.Build the file, build and run the file
+3. Build the file, build and run the file